Universal shot-noise limit for quantum metrology with local Hamiltonians

-where $\text{Cov}[AB]\big|_{\ket{\psi_{0}}}\equiv\frac{1}{2}\langle\{A,\,B\}\rangle-\langle A\rangle\langle B\rangle$ and
+where $\text{Cov}[AB]\big|_{\ket{\psi_{0}}}\!\equiv\!\langle\{A,\,B\}\rangle/2\!-\!\langle A\rangle\langle B\rangle$ and

-As indicated by Eq.~(\ref{eq:Gamma-norm-bound}), we observe that $\Gamma(t)\leq2N,$ implying $I(t)\leq4N^{2}t^{2}$~\citep{yuan2015optimal,pang2017optimal}.
-Such an HL can be saturated by utilizing GHZ-like initial states~\citep{yang2022,yang2022superheisenberg,boixo2007generalized}, while also ensuring that $H_{1}$ commutes with~$\sum_{i=1}^{N}h_{X_{i}}$.
-As we have mentioned before, it is challenging to prepare GHZ state experimentally and estimate the corresponding time cost theoretically.

-In general, the many-body interaction $H_{1}$ can generate the entanglement between the probes except that $H_{1}$ commutes with $\sum_{i=1}^{N}h_{X_{i}}$, where the states will remain separable throughout the process of signal sensing.
-In this special case, the precision remains at SNL at all times, i.e., $I(t)=4Nt^{2}$.
-Generically, $H_{1}$ does not commute with $\sum_{i=1}^{N}h_{X_{i}}$, Thus one naturally ask the question: For separable initial states, what is the tight bound that limits the precision?
+In this case, we observe that $\Gamma(t)\!\leq\!2N,$ implying $I(t)\!\leq\!4N^{2}t^{2}$\,\citep{yuan2015optimal,pang2017optimal}.
+If $H_{1}$ commutes with $\sum_{i=1}^{N}h_{X_{i}}$, then such an HL can be saturated only when using GHZ-like entangled initial states\,\citep{yang2022,yang2022superheisenberg,boixo2007generalized}.
+However, preparing such states experimentally is challenging.
+Conversely, if $H_{1}$ does not commute with $\sum_{i=1}^{N}h_{X_{i}}$, then entanglement maybe generated by signal sensing from separable initial states.
+So, for separable initial states, what precisely is the tight bound that limits the precision?
 Is it possible to surpass the SNL using many-body interactions?

-To address this question, we analyze the scaling of $\Gamma(t)$ with respect to $N$ with the Lieb-Robinson bound for local Hamiltonians~\citep{nachtergaele2009liebrobinson,lieb1972thefinite,bravyi2006liebrobinson,hastings2004locality}, which imposes a restriction on the connected correlation functions.
-Specifically, if the sensing Hamiltonian~(\ref{eq:time-indept-H}) only contains local or short-range interactions, the static correlation $\text{Cov}[h_{X_{j}}h_{X_{k}}]\big|_{\ket{\psi_{0}}}$ between two disjoint local operators $h_{X_{j}}$ and $h_{X_{k}}$ decays exponentially, provided the initial state $\ket{\psi_{0}}$ is separable or the non-degenerate ground state of some local and gapped Hamiltonians, not necessarily the same as Eq.~(\ref{eq:time-indept-H}).
+We emphasize that the Lieb-Robinson bound\,\citep{nachtergaele2009liebrobinson,lieb1972thefinite,bravyi2006liebrobinson,hastings2004locality} imposes a strong restriction on the scaling of QFI for local Hamiltonians.
+Specifically, if the sensing Hamiltonian\,(\ref{eq:time-indept-H}) only contains local or short-range interactions, the static correlation $\text{Cov}[h_{X_{j}}h_{X_{k}}]\big|_{\ket{\psi_{0}}}$ between two disjoint local operators $h_{X_{j}}$ and $h_{X_{k}}$ decays exponentially, provided the initial state $\ket{\psi_{0}}$ is separable or the nondegenerate ground state of some local and gapped Hamiltonians.
 In this case, the dynamic correlation function also decays exponentially,

 where $\mathcal{C}$ and $\xi$ are constants that solely depend on the topology of the sites, $d(X_{j},\,X_{k})$ is the distance between $X_{j}$ and $X_{k}$, and $v_{\text{LR}}$ is the celebrated Lieb-Robinson velocity.
-Using Eq.~(\ref{eq:correlation-LR-bound}), we demonstrate that the scaling of $\Gamma(t)$ is lower bounded by $\sqrt{N}$~\citep{SM}:
+Substituting Eq.\,(\ref{eq:correlation-LR-bound}) into Eq.\,(\ref{eq:gamma-cov}), we rigorously show that the scaling of $\Gamma(t)$ is lower bounded by $\sqrt{N}$.
+The crucial observation here is that upon factoring out the time-dependent term $\exp(v_{\text{LR}}t/\xi)$ , thanks to the exponential decay of dynamic correlation functions, only initially overlapping local operators will contribute to the scaling of $\Gamma(t)$.
+This results in\,\citep{SM}